-- A. Fees for services as conservator or for legal services rendered the conservator or conservatorship may not be requested until after the "Inventory and Appraisal" is filed, and in no case before the expiration of ninety (90) days from the date of appointment of the conservator.
+- A. Fees for services as conservator or for legal services rendered to the conservator or conservatorship may not be requested until after the "Inventory and Appraisal" is filed, and in no case before the expiration of ninety (90) days from the date of appointment of the conservator.
 (Prob.
 Code, § 2640.) - B. Fees for legal counsel appointed by the court to represent the conservatee may be requested and included in the order appointing conservator, notwithstanding that an "Inventory and Appraisal" has not yet been filed.
-If not awarded at this time, counsel for conservatee may request fees by his/her own noticed motion. - C. Attorney Fees.
-In determining attorney fees for representation of conservators or conservatees, the court will consider those factors referred to in rules 4.65 and 4.66.
-Counsel is directed to California Rules of Court, rules 7.750 7.755.
-All fee requests must comply with California Rules of Court, rule 7.751.
-The requested fee must be supported in a verified petition or by a separate verified declaration stating the nature, benefit to the conservatee or conservatorship estate, time spent, hourly rate, detail of services rendered, and the amount requested.
-A recitation of time spent, without more, is not adequate.
-The court has the discretion to require additional justification for all attorney fees requested.
+If not awarded at this time, counsel for conservatee may request fees by his/her own noticed motion or by submitting a declaration and proposed order for fees for hearing at an already-scheduled hearing.